OwnYouLtd/docs/_docs/individual_user_experience.md

 We help people make money from their personal data with a simple to use, fun and engaging user experience.

-- The OwnYou user application will be easy to use,
+- The OwnYou user application will be easy to use.
-- it will be fun, and
+- It will be fun.
-- it will generate income.
+- It will generate income for the user.

 While early adopters may struggle through a poorly designed user interface (as a hundred million crypto users will attest to), an engaging user experience (UX) is a day one requirement for any application that needs users to commit to an unfamiliar decentralized architecture.
 For OwnYou to succeed, we need users to upload their personal data, and we need them to trust the application.
 Complete user commitment is important because the more personal data they upload, the richer the intelligence inferred.